Sorry, you need to enable JavaScript to visit this website.

 Key initiatives to safeguard democracy and prevent radicalisation leading to violent extremism

-The Danish approach to the prevention of extremism is based on the notion that extremism has a range of negative consequences that challenges social inclusion of marginalised individuals.
-Extremism not only causes terrorism, violence, threats, vandalism and other hate-driven crime, it also harms the social well-being and the personal development of individuals.
+The Danish approach to the prevention of extremism is based on the notion that extremism has a range of negative consequences that challenge the social inclusion of marginalised individuals.
+Extremism not only causes terrorism, violence, threats, vandalism and other hate-driven crimes, it also harms the social well-being and the personal development of individuals.

 Consequently, prevention is based on several legislations and rationales, notably: